Wahaj-Ali/to-do-list/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder.

+### Usage

+To run the project, execute the following command:

+npm start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>